 There will always be what we call a “skills gap” — at any workplace, in any industry.
 However, for result-driven businesses — where leveraging on employees’ performance is of the utmost importance — skill gaps are the biggest detriment to attaining business goals.
 And when it comes to employee training and development, the most important concern is how to identify skills gaps, and coming up with interventions to address those.

-There is actually no set skills gap definition, but the general consensus is that these are deficiencies in performance caused by lack of skills for the workplace — or the lack of development thereof.
-Another definition can be the evident contrast between the ideal performance and the employees’ actual performance.
+There is actually no set skills gap definition, but the general consensus is that these are deficiencies in performance caused by a lack of skills for the workplace — or the lack of development thereof.
+Another skill gap definition can be the evident contrast between the ideal performance and the employees’ actual performance.

-In terms of short-term strategy, the organization’s goal is to bridge these gaps through different interventions (training, developmental, and organizational, etc.).
+In terms of short-term employee development strategy, the organization’s goal is to bridge these gaps through different interventions (training, developmental, and organizational, etc.).
 The immediate goal is to mitigate the effect on business metrics as soon as possible.

 The business’ long-term goal, on the other hand, is to address skill gaps by improving certain processes and rectify root causes.
 The desired result is to avoid these instances of competency gaps from ever happening again.

 How to identify skill gaps in the workplace

 The first step is to take a closer look at employee performance in order to identify skill gaps.
 This involves gathering data in order to determine competency and performance gaps and find root causes that need addressing.
 As a side note, this process is also helpful when you want to discover employee training needs.

 Looking at the wrong data or administering the wrong approach can have severe consequences when it comes to your company’s training, development, and even operational processes.
 And for that reason, it’s best to focus on data gathering methodologies when it comes to identifying gaps of essential skills in the workplace.